DeployCenter - Multi-Tenant Kubernetes Deployment Platform

 DeployCenter provisions customer applications on multi-region EKS clusters.
 It supports Odoo, Moodle, and Mattermost today, and a new app starts with a template set rather than a new deployment workflow.

 Infrastructure changes can go through customers.yaml.
 App deploys can also go through a React dashboard that talks to Flask.
 Both paths call the same Python orchestration package.
+I built all three pieces: the orchestrator, the Flask API, and the React dashboard.

 Why it exists